How to Develop Characters with Psychological Disorders

 Sometimes a fictional character’s main trait can be exactly this – a mental illness.
-These often show the reader that the character is human, vulnerable and sensitive, and helps the reader empathize with the character.
-Mental illness can be the unique thing that points to when the character is present in the scene without having to use a lot of description to point it out.
+These often show the reader that the character is human, vulnerable and sensitive, and help the reader empathize with the character.
+Mental illness can be the unique thing that shows that the character is present in the scene without having to use a lot of description to point it out.

-Mental illnesses can help you differentiate the character in many ways and make him catchy, sometimes lovable.
+Mental illnesses can help you differentiate the character in many ways and make him memorable, sometimes lovable.

-Now, I’m talking about loving the craziest guy out there – we’ve all been there as readers for sure!
-We tend to fall for characters with psychological disorders and enjoy their journey.
+Now, we’re talking about loving the craziest guy out there – we’ve all been there as readers for sure!
+We tend to fall for characters with psychological disorders and enjoy their journey of self-discovery.

 Most common disorders are: